 When dad looked at you on one of those hard-to-be-grateful days and said, “So, sweetie, what are you thankful for?” you’d quickly blurt, “Jesus!” and look at the next sibling.
 After all, what can anyone say to that?
 (And yes, my siblings and I still chuckle over our breakfast table antics.)

-Maybe this Thanksgiving you are overflowing with gratitude for life.
+Maybe you are currently overflowing with gratitude and praise for life.
 Maybe you have three journal pages full of things to be thankful for.

 Or maybe this has been one of those years that’s like one never-ending, cranky, school morning, and you just can’t drum up much gratitude at the moment.